tensorflow/build/CONTRIBUTING.md

    the latest official TF version.

 2. Your build requires two maintainers: a main contact and a backup contact.
-   Add these to the "Community Build Infra Owners" table in the README.
+   To have your PR approved, send these to angerson@google.com.

 Thank you!